Al-Nusra Front: Attacks by al-Nusra (2014–2015)

-In late October 2014, al-Nusra began attacking some FSA and moderate Islamist groups that it was formerly allied with, reportedly in a bid to eventually establish its own Islamic state in the cities it controlled in Idlib Governorate and other neighbouring Governorates.
+In late October 2014, Al-Nusra began attacking some FSA and moderate Islamist groups that it was formerly allied with, reportedly in a bid to eventually establish its own Islamic state in the cities it controlled in Idlib Governorate and other neighbouring Governorates.

-In June 2015, fighters of al-Nusra massacred 20 Druze villagers in Idlib province located in north-west Syria.
-Al-Jazeera claimed that Al-Nusra's leadership apologized and blamed the incident on a few undisciplined fighters.
+In June 2015, fighters of Al-Nusra massacred 20 Druze villagers in Idlib province located in north-west Syria.
+Al Jazeera claimed that Al-Nusra's leadership apologized and blamed the incident on a few undisciplined fighters.

-In October 2015, al-Nusra offered bounties worth millions of dollars for the killing of Syrian President Bashar al-Assad and Hezbollah leader Hassan Nasrallah.
-Al-Julani said he would pay "three million euros ($3.4 million) for anyone who can kill Bashar al-Assad and end his story".
+In October 2015, Al-Nusra offered bounties worth millions of dollars for the killing of Syrian President Bashar al-Assad and Hezbollah leader Hassan Nasrallah.
+Al-Julani said he would pay "three million euros ($3.4 million) for anyone who can kill Bashar Al-Assad and end his story".

-In December 2015, two Army of Revolutionaries fighters were beheaded by Nusra, according to sources on social media.
-In December 2015, Nusra fighters celebrated the ransoming and exchange of Lebanese army prisoners in the town of Arsal in Lebanon, according to sources on social media.
+In December 2015, two Army of Revolutionaries fighters were beheaded by al-Nusra, according to sources on social media.
+In December 2015, al-Nusra fighters celebrated the ransoming and exchange of Lebanese army prisoners in the town of Arsal in Lebanon, according to sources on social media.